 Names”.
 This will allow the system to verify that you have typed in the

 If you have any questions about managing shared email

-accounts or encounter problems while managing your shared email account please
+accounts or if you encounter problems while managing your shared email account, please

 contact the ITS Solution Center at 928-523-1511.